-Our board of directors expects to adopt, and we expect our stockholders to approve, the 2021 Employee Stock Purchase Plan prior to the completion of the offering, which we refer to as the Employee Stock Purchase Plan for purposes of this disclosure.
+Our board of directors adopted, and our stockholders approved, the 2021 Employee Stock Purchase Plan, which we refer to as the Employee Stock Purchase Plan for purposes of this disclosure.
 Under the Employee Stock Purchase Plan, our employees, and those of our subsidiaries, may purchase shares of our common stock during pre-specified offering periods.
-Our NEOs will be eligible to participate in the Employee Stock Purchase Plan on the same terms and conditions as all other participating employees.
+Our named executive officers are eligible to participate in the Employee Stock Purchase Plan on the same terms and conditions as all other participating employees.